The 49th Parallel: History, Impact & Modern Significance

 1. Setting the Stage: Early Tensions and Negotiations

 Before the 49th parallel became a recognized border, the western territories of North America were highly contested.
 Spain, Britain, France, and Russia each laid claim to different parts of the continent.
-After the American Revolution, tensions between Britain and the newly-formed United States remained unresolved, especially as settlers continued expanding westward.
+After the American Revolution, tensions between Britain and the newly formed United States remained unresolved, especially as settlers continued expanding westward.
 These early conflicts set the stage for later negotiations.

 2. The 1818 Treaty